Alliance announces winners of 2016 College Aggies Online scholarship competition

 In the individual competition, the winners were:

-First place, $2500 scholarship: Topanga McBride, junior in agricultural communications and agricultural economics, Kansas State University
+- First place, $2500 scholarship: Topanga McBride (pictured to the right), junior in agricultural communications and agricultural economics, Kansas State University

 In the student organization division, top competitors were: